Les Dudek

 Les Dudek (born August 2, 1952, at Naval Air Station, Quonset Point, Rhode Island, United States) is an American guitarist, singer and songwriter.

-In addition to his solo material, Dudek has played guitar with Steve Miller Band, The Dudek-Finnigan-Krueger Band, Stevie Nicks, Cher, Boz Scaggs, The Allman Brothers Band, as well as Maria Muldaur, Bobby Whitlock, Mike Finnigan, Jim Krueger and Dave Mason.
+In addition to his solo material, Dudek has played guitar with Steve Miller Band, The Dudek-Finnigan-Krueger Band, Stevie Nicks, Cher, Boz Scaggs, The Allman Brothers Band, Maria Muldaur, Bobby Whitlock, Mike Finnigan, Jim Krueger and Dave Mason.

 Early years

-Dudek's father, Harold, was born in Campbell, Nebraska, and was a World War II veteran in the United States Navy.
-His mother, Alma, born in Brooklyn, was a former Radio City Music Hall Rockette.
-Les has one older sister, Sandy, who was born in Brooklyn.
+Dudek's father Harold came from Campbell, Nebraska, and was a World War II veteran in the United States Navy.
+His mother Alma, of Brooklyn, was a former Radio City Music Hall Rockette.
+Les has one older sister, Sandy.
 The family is of Czech, German, Italian, and Russian descent.
-Six years after Les was born, his father retired from the Navy and the family moved to Florida where he grew up.
+Six years after Les was born, his father retired from the Navy and the family moved to Auburndale, Florida, where he grew up.